marmelab/comfygure/docs/Usage.md

 }
 ```

-Optionally, you can format the settings as a YAML, or as environment variables:
+Optionally, you can format the configuration as a YAML, or as environment variables:

 ```bash
 > comfy get development --yml